Use your creativity.

 Can my friends join in?
 Absolutely!
 The more people who take part the more beautiful and meaningful SkyDayProject will be.

-Our Organization Artist Ben Whitehouse created SkyDay to bring people of all ages together to learn about our sky, how it functions and what it's vulnerabilities are and come together across cultures and borders in a new spirit of ecological citizenship.
-He is joined in this effort by NASA astronaut and artist Nicole Stott and Northwestern University climate scientist Daniel Horton.
+Artist Ben Whitehouse created SkyDay to bring people of all ages together to learn about our sky, how it functions and what it's vulnerabilities are and bring people together in a new spirit of ecological citizenship.
+He is joined in this effort by NASA astronaut and artist Nicole Stott, Northwestern University Climate Scientist Daniel Horton and University of Illinois Professor of Atmospheric Science and Coordinating Lead Author for the IPCC (a panel that was awarded the Nobel Peace Prize in 2007!)
+Don Wuebbles.
 With the input of talented artists, scientists, parents, educators, writers, child development experts and social scientists we are building SkyDay as an interactive educational platform to offer teachers, parents and kids imaginative lesson plans, inspiring ideas, great articles, innovative projects, forums for discussion and exciting opportunities for international collaboration.

-And please follow us on social media where you can hear news about our crowd sourced interactive learning platform and our Sky Team.
-We'll share articles too about cool studies, research on our changing climate, brilliant ideas, exciting events and awesome citizens.
+Please follow us on social media where we share our news, articles on studies, research on our changing climate, brilliant ideas, exciting events and awesome citizens.
 For pictures and inspiration please follow us on Instagram.
 For news and SkyDayProject updates check us out on Twitter and Facebook.